 Biodiversity is, in turn, intimately related to the security of our supply of food and medicine.
 By growing herbs in secondary locations, there is less risk of loss of the medicines upon which we as well as our ancestors depended.
 Cooperation between growers promotes seed banking and seed sharing as well as cooperatives for marketing.

 Thus far, much of the outreach has been focused on Latin America with secondary connections in the Caribbean and Africa.
 Over time, we intend to encourage more interaction between traditional and modern herbal medicine.
 The plan is therefore to work closely with all indigenous forms of healing and to share their understanding with those living in modern cultures.

 The Institute will collaborate with existing herbal laboratories and make some of its own formulas using an extraordinary variety of herbs.
 Historically, 2.5 million plant species have been identified as having medicinal properties.
 At this time, few practicing herbalists are using more than a couple hundred herbs.
-We plan to study the herbs using a combination of what might be termed field work involving ethnobotanists and medcal anthropologists as well as chemical analyses and clinical trials.
+We plan to study the herbs using a combination of what might be termed field work involving ethnobotanists and medical anthropologists as well as chemical analyses and clinical trials.

 Finally, an important part of the Institute’s long-term work involves information.
 Whatever is learned and deemed to be reliable will be shared using all the modern forms of communication including paper and digital publications, online distance learning, webinars and summits, public outreach, and internship programs.
 All work will be well organized, archived for posterity, and shared.

-In sum, the Institute will have three basic components: clinic, herbal medicine production, and education.
-We are ready to partner with kindred spirits who share our interest and sense of responsibility towards the life forms of future generations of plants and people.
+In sum, the Institute will have three basic components: a research component with guest healers and interns, herbal laboratory and apothecary, and an academy.
+The Institute is ready to partner with kindred spirits with shared interests and a sense of responsibility towards future generations of plants and people.